studywysc/studywysc.github.io/docs/_docs/culture.md

 ### How are we run?

 Wysc operates in a cooperative model, where the older members of our community gain the tools to be able to maintain the friendly environment they have grown up in.
 As such, Wysc Staff will not be the only users who can take action against malicious users.
 However, if you are quarantined, you will have a chance to appeal the decision to Wysc Staff.

+Wysc is all about community.
+There aren't "moderators" or "owners" in the traditional sense.
+Instead, the server is maintained by community members who earn moderation-level permissions by being active and [ranking up](/docs/ranks) in Wysc.

 ### What do we really hate?